 - If the test results are positive, we can move quickly to get child support

 Not all cases can use this method.
 If you have a case with us, we will review it to see if this is the best method for your situation.
-For more information on how this method works, or to see how we handle getting child support in these cases, go to Administrative Support Procedure.

 Genetic Testing brochure – Explains how genetic (DNA) tests work, test results and how results are handled.

 - Court Order: A judge orders paternity in court